Integration with Bugs

 http://192.168.100.104:8080/browse/bug_id

-url new bug This indicates the URL to use with your JIRA instance to create a new bug.
+url new bug This indicates the URL to use with your Jira instance to create a new bug.

 The URL can include the tag 'project_id' that will be used as the default project when you create a new bug